This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Xaver Imfeld (April 21, 1853 - February 21, 1909) was a Swiss engineering topographer and cartographer.
 After the relocation of the family in 1867 to Lucerne, studied at the industrial school there, demonstrating topographical talent there.
 In the fall of 1872 he began training as an engineer topographer at the Swiss Federal Polytechnic in Zurich.
 He would grow to become one of the most important Swiss landscape painters, relief artist, cartographer and planner of mountain railways of his time.
 From 1876 to 1890 he worked for the Federal Topographic Bureau.
 More than twenty sheets of the Siegfried Atlas are his work.
 He drew over forty mountain panoramas, modeled thirteen Alpine reliefs and was responsible for numerous engineering projects.
 In 1888 Imfeld opened his own office in Zurich as a freelance engineer and private topographer.
 His works included a relief map of central Switzerland in 1887 and the La Chaine du Mont Blanc in 1890.
 More by this mapmaker...

 Hermann Kümmerly (September 6, 1857 - April 29, 1905) was a Swiss painter, lithographer, and cartographer.
 Kümmerly was born in Bern.
 He apprenticed as a lithographer under his father Gottfried, and also studied as a painter.
 He worked for a time for the Swiss Confederation's Topographic Bureau, which did not have its own printing company.
-In conjunction with Rudolf Leuzinger, the Kümmerly printing office gradually specialized in map-printing.
-His maps became renowned for their vivid and accurate presentation of topography, and in his naturalistic use of color in his maps.
-He became particularly well known for his large school wall map of Switzerland, which has been hanging in virtually every school in Switzerland since 1903 until today.
+In conjunction with Rudolf Leuzinger, the Kümmerly printing office gradually specialized in map printing.
+His maps became renowned for their vivid and accurate presentation of topography and in his naturalistic use of color in maps.
+He became particularly well known for his large school wall map of Switzerland, which has been hanging in virtually every school in Switzerland from 1903 until today.
 In 1898, his brother-in-law Otto Julius Frey joined the company as cartographer and co-owner, who now took the name Kümmerly and Frey.
-In 1931, Walter Kümmerly and Max Frey, the sons of the two predecessors, took over the management and skillfully steered the company through the years of crisis and World War II, despite the prohibition on card printing.
+In 1931, Walter Kümmerly and Max Frey, the sons of the two predecessors, took over the management and skillfully steered the company through the years of crisis and World War II, despite the prohibition on map printing.
 In the post-war period, production shifted back to map production and book production with geographic themes.
 Since 1980, the fourth generation has been represented in the company management with Barbara Elisabeth Peters.
 Learn More...

 Louis Kurz (1854 - 1942) was a Swiss professional musician and a mountaineer.
 Born in Neuchâtel, Switzerland, Kurz was the author of the excellent Guide de la Chaîne du Mont Blanc, which was published in 1892.
 He explored throughout the region and was known for his work as a surveyor.
 Learn More...